-$$\ln(\tilde{p}{mxhj}) = \sum{i \ge 2} \beta_i d^i{mxj} + \varepsilon{mx\tau}, \tag{3}$$ where d{mxj}^i is a dummy equal to one if the relationship age at transaction j is i years.
-The left-hand side variable $\ln(\tilde{p}{mxhj})$ is the relative log price, computed as the log transaction price minus the log average price for that product-country combination in that quarter.
-The use of relative prices removes product- or country-specific price trends, and hence captures how a relationship's prices compare to the product-country average.25 Column 1 in Table 3 shows that older relationships have on average lower prices: an 8-year relationship's prices are on average about 11% below those of a new relationship.
+$$\ln(\tilde{p}{mxhj}) = \sum{i\geq 2} \beta_i d^i{mxj} + \varepsilon{mx\tau},\tag{3}$$ where $d{mxj}^i$ is a dummy equal to one if the relationship age at transaction j is i years.
+The lefthand side variable $\ln(\tilde{p}{mxhj})$ is the relative log price, computed as the log transaction price minus the log average price for that product-country combination in that quarter.
+The use of relative prices removes product- or country-specific price trends.
+Column 1 in Table 3 shows that older relationships have on average lower prices: an 8-year relationship's prices are on average about 11% below those of a new relationship.

-As before, I re-run this regression separately for relationship groups based on how many complete years a relationship lasts, and include relationship-product fixed effects γ{mxh} to control for relationship heterogeneity.
+As before, I re-run this regression separately for relationship groups based on how many complete years a relationship lasts, and include relationship-product fixed effects $\gamma{mxh}$ to control for relationship heterogeneity.
 The results, in columns 2-7 of Table 3, indicate that prices decline slightly with relationship age.
 For a relationship lasting six years in total, the price in year three is about 2% below its level in the first year.
 Tables E.1 and E.2 in Appendix E show a similar pattern when I use the shortened MID or the concorded MID instead of the reported one.

-Management surveys have previously found evidence for price declines in longer relationships, both resulting from a direct effect due to (possibly required) productivity improvements and learning curve effects (Lyons et al. (1990), Kalwani and Narayandas (1995)), and an indirect effect due to quantity discounts as order volumes rise (Cannon and Homburg (2001), Claycomb and
+Management surveys have previously found evidence for price declines in longer relationships, both resulting from a direct effect due to (possibly required) productivity improvements and learning curve effects (Lyons et al. (1990), Kalwani and Narayandas (1995)), and an indirect effect due to quantity discounts as order volumes rise (Cannon and Homburg (2001), Claycomb and Frankwick (2005)).
+In Appendix E, I examine to what extent the price declines are due to quantity discounts versus the direct productivity or learning effect.
+Using the demand of a firm's downstream industries as instrument for the quantity imported, I show that prices decline both due to quantity discounts and a direct effect.
+Price declines tend to be strongest for differentiated products such as chemicals, machinery, and transportation.
+These results provide suggestive evidence that a main driver behind the price declines is customization and associated productivity improvements, which cannot be generated for more standardized products.

-25Since prices are demeaned, time dummies are not needed.
+&lt;sup>19Since prices are demeaned, time dummies are not needed.